What's on the Inside

 Text

 Art can be very personal and a great way to express your feelings about yourself or the world around you.
-This project delves into our inner attributes and aims to explore and celebrate the positive qualities that make each of us unique.
+This project delves into self-portraiture and explores our own inner attributes, celebrating the positive qualities that make each of us unique.

 Questions to Dig Deeper